ahmdmhd/s2dm/docs-gen/content/docs/tools/cli.md

 #### Key Features

 - **Complete GraphQL Type Support**: Handles all GraphQL types including scalars, objects, enums, unions, interfaces, and lists
+- **Selection Query (Required)**: Use the `--selection-query` flag to specify which types and fields to export via a GraphQL query
 - **Root Type Filtering**: Use the `--root-type` flag to export only a specific type and its dependencies
 - **Flatten Naming Mode**: Use the `--flatten-naming` flag to flatten nested structures into a single message with prefixed field names
 - **Expanded Instance Tags**: Use the `--expanded-instances` flag to transform instance tag arrays into nested message structures
+- **Field Nullability**: Properly handles nullable vs non-nullable fields from GraphQL schema
 - **Directive Support**: Converts S2DM directives like `@cardinality`, `@range`, and `@noDuplicates` to protovalidate constraints
 - **Package Name Support**: Use the `--package-name` flag to specify a protobuf package namespace